jeanpierreb/Notes-on-JavaScript-The-Definitive-Guide/chapter01.md

 JavaScript was originally developed in 1995 by Brendan Eich, while he was working for Netscape.

-As part of every major web browser JavaScript is the most popular programming language in the world.
+JavaScript is a component of every major web browser, making it the most popular programming language in the world.

-**European Computer Manufacturers ASsociation (ECMA):** the organizing body that governs and develops the ECMAScript standard, commonly known as JavaScript
+**European Computer Manufacturers Association (ECMA):** the organizing body that governs and develops the ECMAScript standard, commonly known as JavaScript